Microsoft/azure-docs.pt-pt/articles/virtual-machines/extensions/extensions-rmpolicy-howto-ps.md

    -Location EastUS
 ```

-No portal, a alteração da palavra-passe deve falhar com o "A implementação do modelo falhou devido a violação de políticas.". .
+No portal, a alteração da palavra-passe deve falhar com o "A implementação do modelo falhou devido a violação de políticas". .

-## <a name="remove-the-assignment"></a>Remover a atribuição
+## <a name="remove-the-assignment"></a>Remova a atribuição

 ```azurepowershell-interactive
 Remove-AzPolicyAssignment -Name not-allowed-vmextension-windows -Scope $scope